 The bad news is that it’s a private loan between two private citizens.
 And if you’ve ever run into trouble lending money to family or friends, it’s only natural for the seller to be concerned about lending an even larger sum to a stranger.

-“Seller financing can go really well if you’re dealing with financially solvent people who have good jobs and are honest,” says Edie Waters a top-selling agent in Kansas City, Missouri, who’s sold over 74% more properties than her peers.
+“Seller financing can go really well if you’re dealing with financially solvent people who have good jobs and are honest,” says Edie Waters a top-selling agent in Kansas City, Missouri, who’s sold over 74% more single-family homes than her peers.

 “That’s the biggest risk the seller takes: ‘Is this person honest?
 Are they going to abide by the terms of the loan?’”